Weekend With Your Novel: Speakers

 Instructors and critique workshop leaders

-Christine Desmet (MA, UW-Madison) is an award-winning novelist and short story writer, screenwriter, and writing teacher at UW-Madison, where she specializes in one-on-one coaching of writers.
-In 2012, Christine sold a three-book cozy mystery series (First-Degree Fudge, debuting this fall) to Penguin Random House and editor Danielle Perez (agent John Talbot).
+Christine Desmet (MA, UW-Madison) is a novelist and short story writer, screenwriter, and writing teacher at UW-Madison where she specializes in one-on-one coaching of writers.
+Christine’s latest projects include a best-selling, 3-book cozy mystery series for Penguin Random House called the Fudge Shop Mystery Series, set in Door County, Wisconsin.
 Christine’s previous novel, a romantic suspense, Spirit Lake, was an award-winning, best-selling novel for publisher Hard Shell Word Factory/Mundania Press.
-Also a short fiction writer, her humorous romantic mystery series set in Wisconsin appears in two volumes: Mischief in Moonstone, and Men of Moonstone.
+Also a short fiction writer, her humorous romantic mystery series set in Wisconsin appeared in 2 volumes: Mischief in Moonstone, and Men of Moonstone.
 Christine is a past winner of the Slamdance Film Festival and optioned that screenplay to New Line Cinema.
 She’s a member of Writers Guild of America, East; Wisconsin Screenwriters Forum; Romance Writers of America; Sisters in Crime; Mystery Writers of America; and Jewels of the Quill.
-Her stage play, Climax!, about a struggling writer, was a top-ten finalist in a Wisconsin Wrights New Play Contest.
+Her stage play, “Climax!,” about a struggling writer, was a top-10 finalist in a Wisconsin Wrights New Play Contest.
+In 2014, Christine received the UW-Madison Robert and Carroll Heideman Award for Excellence in Public Service and Outreach.